 “I like to stay ahead of the trends.
 I also relate well to students because I am young.
 I am in my twenties.
 I have a lot of experience,” Brooks said.

-She wants to create a connection with her guests.
+She wants to create a connection with her guests first on the internet to expand her reach.
 People from different places visit her, so she believes that they are looking for someone to trust.

 She considers herself a very solid hairstylist.